 “The villagers were baffled at first,” says Antonis, whose family have owned the land where Cabanon sits for centuries, “but this is Crete from a new angle.”
 And what an angle.
 With a nod to Le Corbusier’s famous home, Cabanon consists of two concrete 1-bedroom cabins with brutalist exteriors that open to soothing, minimalist, open-plan interiors.
 Each has a compact kitchen, living area, fire stove, bathroom and private terrace.
 Centre stage is the showstopping floor-to-ceiling window (also your front door) which provides astonishing views of Crete’s northwest coastline.

-Surrounded by countryside yet close to the beaches, Cabanon is still a work in progress.
-More cabins are planned, and possibly a pool.
+Surrounded by countryside yet close to the beaches, Cabanon is all about the simple things.
 Still, you’ll want for nothing.
 A fully-stocked fridge of local produce awaits on arrival.
 There’s a ‘help yourself’ organic vegetable garden, plus picnic tables and private hammocks.
-The WiFi is patchy, but who cares?
-You’re connected to nature, and the stargazing is out this world.
+You won't want to be scrolling here; instead, you’re connected to nature, and the stargazing is out of this world.
 If you’re looking for something a little less ordinary, Cabanon is unlike anything else you’ll find on Crete.

 - Originality.
 This is one-of-a-kind accommodation for Crete (and Greece)

 - Bewitching views.
 Your eye never leaves that huge floor-to-ceiling window

 - Super-helpful owners Sofia and Antonis will show you all the secret beaches, authentic tavernas and best craft shops

 - A fully-stocked fridge of local produce on arrival, plus a ‘help yourself’ organic vegetable garden